star-whale/starwhale/docs/docs/tutorials/cifar10.md

 8 out of 8 steps finished ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00 0:00:04
 ```

-One step is left to success.
+There is one more step left.

 ### Build Model

-There is some descriptive information needed for StarWhale to build a StarWhale Model Package(SWMP).
-The information is described by a yaml file like below:
+Here is some descriptive information for Starwhale to build a Starwhale Model Package(SWMP).
+A yaml file describes the information as below:

 ```yaml
 version: 1.0